-The Foreign Office of the Federal Republic of Germany, together with IJP, has established two journalism prizes for an outstanding journalistic piece on the political, economic or cultural situation in the partner country or on the transatlantic relationship.
 One entry from Germany and one from the United States is selected.
 The entry must be written or produced in the current calendar year and focus on relations between the United States and Germany or on a topic in either country.
-The awards are presented at the annual Burns alumni dinner in May in Berlin by a representative of the Foreign Office.
+The awards are presented at the annual Burns alumni dinner in Berlin by a representative of the Foreign Office.

-The jury for the award is composed of trustees, former award winners and journalists: Barbara Junge (Tageszeitung), Elisabeth Niejahr (Wirtschaftswoche), Claus Strunz (Axel Springer), Stefan Kornelius (Süddeutsche Zeitung), Michael Bröcker (Rheinische Post), Gordon Repinski (RND), and Frank-Dieter Freiling (ZDF).
+The jury for the award is composed of trustees, former award winners and journalists: Barbara Junge (tageszeitung), Stefan Kornelius (Süddeutsche Zeitung), Michael Bröcker (Media Pioneer), Prof. Manuel Hartung (ZEIT Foundation), Elisabeth Niejahr (Hertie Foundation), as well as Frank-Dieter Freiling (ZDF).

 Award Winners are:

-This year, the prize for the best German-language contributionwas awarded to Christian Schweppe (Burns 2018) of Die Welt for two contributions, both published in the Welt am Sonntag.
+In 2018, the prize for the best German-language contribution was awarded to Christian Schweppe (Burns 2018) of Die Welt for two contributions, both published in the Welt am Sonntag.
 “Die Lüge" ('The Lie'), published on March 11, 2018 was about the murder of Seth Rich and the resulting brutal war of disinformation.
 Another article titled “Detective Scarcella”, published on December 16, explored the dubious investigations of a New York detective that led to the imprisonment of 14 innocent people.
 Schweppe is a meticulous investigator who analyzes major social trends in seemingly incidental events.
 He takes the time and distance to dispassionately explore these individual tragedies and how they reflect broader divisions in U.S. society.

 The jury also would like to commend two other outstanding submissions.
 U.S. correspondent Katja Ridderbusch (Burns 1999) was lauded for her Deutschlandfunk feature “Der Amerikanische Patient" ('The American Patient') about the state of health care in American society.
 The feature was broadcast in five parts between August and October 2018 and was co-financed through an IJP Holbrooke Grant.